 As mentioned above, one 10 lb bag costs $7.90 which is already a pretty good deal, but obviously getting two bags for the price of one makes that deal even sweeter.

-“Ethnic” grocery stores and farmer’s markets
+Raw bones for dogs from “ethnic” grocery stores and farmer’s markets

 It’s also worth looking into your local “ethnic” grocery stores.
 Asian grocery stores are more likely to carry what us Westerners would consider odd cuts of meat.
 I’m thinking chicken or duck feet and fish heads.